Released: 23 August 1963 (UK), 16 September 1963 (US)

 In the studio

-Details no longer exist of the number of takes required to complete the song, as Abbey Road’s documentation was somewhat haphazard at the time.
+Details no longer exist of the number of takes required to complete the song, as EMI’s documentation was somewhat haphazard at the time.
 However, the stumbling over the vocals in the middle eight – Lennon sings “I’m gonna make you mine”, instead of the correct “gonna change your mind” – suggest that the group dashed it off quickly.

 After taping the rhythm track John Lennon overdubbed his harmonica part, and the rest of The Beatles contributed handclaps.